Gourang97/Causal-Variational-Autoencoders/README.md

 ### How to run our code

+Dependencies
+We will require several dependencies to install several packages to get the project working.
+We will be essentially requiring several packages like -
+Pyro Package -  pyro is used for Deep Probabilistic Programming.
+Torch Vision Package - The torchvision package consists of popular datasets, model architectures, and common image transformations for computer vision.
+Pydrive Package - File management made easy.
+Upload/update the file with one method.
+PyDrive will do it in the most efficient way.
+Tqdm Package - tqdm package is used to plot user-interactive plot used for visualization.

 [This](https://github.com/Gourang97/CausalML_VAE/blob/master/causal_vae_dsprites_Farhan.ipynb) is the main Jupyter notebook that contains the full implementation of Causal VAE with counterfactuals.

 The first section mainly deals with the setup of VAE as a supervised model.
 It loads the data from the [dSprites repository](https://github.com/deepmind/dsprites-dataset).
 For error-free working, ensure that you specify the correct path after cloning the repo into the `data` directory.
 The model is then trained and tested to verify its correct training.
 An alternative to manual training is to run the `Load weights` cell.